RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-02-beaglebone-black-ubuntu.markdown

 RVM didn't want to behave, initially.
 Then I learned, from the RVM site, that…
 > For RVM to work properly, you have to set the 'Run command as login shell' checkbox on the Title and Command tab inside of gnome-terminal's Settings page.

-Here's the checkbox mentioned in the quote:
+Here's the checkbox mentioned in the quote, highlighted with a red rectangle:

 {% imgcap /images/rvm-ubuntu-run-command_as_login-shell.jpg RVM: Run command as login shell. %}